 Sometimes things happen that change us forever, but even the bad can be used for good.
 I believe that sometimes things happen when we least expect them, and that surprise is part of the fabric of life too.

 We do not always know what awaits us in the rich tapestry of life, but when we are true to who we are, have companions that enrich our life and we believe in ourselves, we can achieve anything.
+I hope I can inspire you to always be You, and to see your inner strength, to see your worth and know you can overcome even the hardest of times.

 So I hope you enjoy my ramblings, experiences and thoughts, one thing I promise they are always from my heart.